codalab/codalab-worksheets/README.md

         git clone https://github.com/codalab/codalab-cli
         cd codalab-cli

-2. Setup a Python virtual environment (you need to have virtualenv installed):
+2. Run the setup script (will install things into a Python virtual environment):

-        virtualenv -p /usr/bin/python2.7 codalab_env --no-site-packages

-3. Install Python dependencies into that virtual environment:

-        codalab_env/bin/pip-2.7 install sqlalchemy paramiko
+        ./setup.sh

-4. Set your path to include CodaLab for convenience (add this line to your `.bashrc`):
+3. Set your path to include CodaLab for convenience (add this line to your `.bashrc`):

         export PATH=$PATH:<your path>/codalab-cli/codalab/bin